Gilgit-Baltistan: Medieval history

 In the 14th century, Sufi Muslim preachers from Persia and Central Asia introduced Islam in Baltistan.
-Famous amongst them was Mir Sayyid Ali Hamadani, who came through Kashmir while in the Gilgit region Islam entered in the same century through Turkic Tarkhan rulers.
-Gilgit-Baltistan was ruled by many local rulers, amongst whom the Maqpon dynasty of Skardu and the Rajas of Hunza were famous.
+Famous among them was Mir Sayyid Ali Hamadani, who came through Kashmir while in the Gilgit region Islam entered in the same century through Turkic Tarkhan rulers.
+Gilgit-Baltistan was ruled by many local rulers, among whom the Maqpon dynasty of Skardu and the Rajas of Hunza were famous.
 The Maqpons of Skardu unified Gilgit-Baltistan with Chitral and Ladakh, especially in the era of Ali Sher Khan Anchan who had friendly relations with the Mughal court.
 Anchan's reign brought prosperity and entertained art, sport, and variety in architecture.
 He introduced polo to the Gilgit region, and sent a group of musicians from Chitral to Delhi to learn Indian music; Mughal architecture influenced the architecture of the region as well under his reign.
 Later Anchan in his successors Abdal Khan had great influence though in the popular literature of Baltistan, where he is still alive as a dark figure by the nickname "Mizos", "man-eater".
 The last Maqpon Raja, Ahmed Shah, ruled all of Baltistan between 1811 and 1840.
 The areas of Gilgit, Chitral and Hunza had already become independent of the Maqpons.

 Before the demise of Shribadat, a group of Shina people migrated from Gilgit Dardistan and settled in the Dras and Kharmang areas.
 The descendants of those Dardic people can be still found today, and are believed to have maintained their Dardic culture and Shina language up to the present time.